smdocs/tech-notes/Messaging-Layer.md

 - <b>Distributed</b>: TMIshould explicitly support partitioning messages and distributing consumption over a cluster of consumer machines while maintaining per-partition ordering semantics.

-- <b>Multiple Client Support</b> : TMI should support easy integration of clients from different kinds of platforms(such as Java, .Net, PHP, Ruby, Python, etc), it’s desirable that producers and consumers can be auto-generated from Luxun service interface, by leveraging technology like Thrift RPC.
+- <b>Multiple Client Support</b> : TMI should support easy integration of clients from different kinds of platforms(such as C++,Java, Python, etc), it’s desirable that producers and consumers can be auto-generated from TMI service interface, by leveraging technology like Thrift RPC.

 - <b>Flexible consuming semantics</b>: TMI should support typical consume once queue, fanout queue, and provides more flexible consuming mechanism like consuming by index.